ThunderFly-aerospace/TFSLOT01/README.md

 <!-- source: \frac{1}{2}\rho{v_\infty}^{2}+p_\infty=\frac{1}{2}\rho{v}^{2}+p -->

-Then the velocities are in relation to cross sections in the plane of pressure measurements ports
+Then the velocities are in relation to cross sections in the plane of pressure measurement ports

 ![Area assuption from bernouli principle](https://latex.codecogs.com/png.image?\large&space;\dpi{110}\frac{v}{v_\infty}=\frac{A_D}{A_d})